 Provide at least 500ml per bird, and check the drinker regularly in hot or freezing weather.

-Remember that a big container full of water will be heavy, so for a small person with a large flock, a couple of medium-sized drinkers may be more manageable!
+Remember when choosing equipment for chickens that a big container full of water will be heavy, so for a small person with a large flock, a couple of medium-sized drinkers may be more manageable!

-There are a number of different sized drinkers available.
+There are a number of different sized chicken drinkers available.

 3. Feed storage bins